garrandall/popular-music-data/tracks/redbone-childish-gambino.md

 If you want it, yeah
 You can have it, oh, oh, oh
-If you need it, ooh
+If you need it, oh
 We can make it, oh
 If you want it
 You can have it